-Plantae is dedicated to the design, development and commercialization of wireless sensor technology to save water and improve crop production.
-For this reason Plantae sensors conquer avocado plantations in Spain .
+Plantae is dedicated to the design, development and commercialization of wireless sensor technology for saving water and improving crop production.
+For this reason Plantae sensors conquer the avocado plantations in Spain and Hispanic America.

 We are going to comment on its varieties and the care that this tree needs, which has such a special fruit and is recognized as one of the basic foods for good health.

 Also the importance of controlled irrigation to improve quality.